MelinaMoraiti/EchoTexts/README.md

 - **Integration Testing:** Jest & Supertest

 ## Preview 🖼️
+Below is a preview of EchoTexts, showcasing its user interface:

 ## Prerequisites 🛠
 Before running this application, ensure you have the following installed: